Laci1953/HiTech-C-compiler-enhanced/README.md

 However, this loss of speed ( 10 to 15% ) is largely compensated by the big advantage obtained: to be able to compile larger C source files.

-Benefiting from the high quality work of Andrey Nikitin and Mark Ogden, who published the decompiled C sources of HiTech C compiler's toolset on GitHub, I modified these source files to implement this ideea of a enhanced C compiler.
+Benefiting from the high quality work of Andrey Nikitin and Mark Ogden, who published the decompiled C sources of HiTech C compiler's toolset on GitHub, I modified these source files to implement this concept of a enhanced C compiler.

 The following components were modified: